 All the laptop manufacturers recommend battery calibration every two to three months.
-It gives an accurate estimate of your battery readings.
+Those batteries that seldom get discharged fully must be calibrated at least once in a month.
+It will give an accurate estimate of your battery readings.

 However, it is less likely that you need to do it very often in reality.

-It is important for the laptop users to take good care of their laptop battery.
-For that purpose, you must allow the system for regular discharge before plugging it in and switching it on.
+It is important for laptop users to take good care of their laptop batteries.
+For that purpose, you must allow the system to discharge normally before plugging it in and switching it on.

 However, that never means you will have to allow the battery to be stripped of its energy before using the laptop each time.

-The power meter will check how long the battery will go on and give you a more precise reading of how much power still remains.
+The power meter will check how long the battery will last and give you a more precise reading of how much power still remains.

-Some laptop manufacturers provide utilities that will do calibration for you.
-These tools will ensure that your system gets power supply from a full battery.
+Some laptop manufacturers provide utilities that will do the calibration for you.
+These tools will ensure that your system gets power from a full battery.

-What is more, these tools will also disable power management settings as well as allow the battery to get down to zero in order to make sure that the internal circuitry in the battery gets an accurate idea about how long the battery will last.
+What is more, these tools will also disable power management settings and allow the battery to get down to zero in order to make sure that the internal circuitry in the battery gets an accurate idea of how long the battery will last.